-Asbestos removal work is best performed by a licensed asbestos removalist and/or their employees, who are appropriately trained to perform the removal work safely.
+Asbestos removal work is best performed by licensed asbestos removalists, who are appropriately trained to perform the removal work safely.

-Asbestos removal work must comply with strict safety requirements.
-These include the use of protective clothing and equipment, decontamination facilities, waste disposal procedures, and the preparation of an asbestos control plan.
+Asbestos removal work needs to be undertaken according to strict safety procedures, for your own safety and that of anyone else in the area.
+Safety measures should include the use of protective clothing and equipment, decontamination facilities, waste disposal procedures, and the preparation of an asbestos control plan.

-When performing asbestos removal work, personal protection equipment must be worn.
-Click here to view the personal protection equipment list.
+When performing asbestos removal work, personal protective equipment should be worn.

-Any equipment used for removal work and that is likely to be contaminated must be: -
+Any equipment used for removal work and that is likely to be contaminated needs to be:

 (a) decontaminated before removal from the area where removal work is performed